-I will come to you, or you can come to me, to entact your business in a private, stress-free environement .
+I will come to you, or you can come to me, to enact your business in a private, stress-free environement .

-Notarization of your documents.
-All types including, but not limited to Real Estate Documents, Trusts, Affidavits, Powers of Attorney, Loans, Refi or Purchase Closings, Deeds, Advanced Health Care Directives, etc.
+Notarization of your document signatures.
+All types including, but not limited, to Real Estate Documents, Trusts, Affidavits, Powers of Attorney, Loans, Refi or Purchase Closings, Deeds, Advanced Health Care Directives, etc.

 A California notary public can establish a signer’s identity using the following forms of identification.
 Keep in mind these forms of identification must either be current, or have been issued within the past 5 years: